-What is citalopram and escitalopram?
+What are citalopram and escitalopram?

 I take citalopram or escitalopram.
 Can it make it harder for me to get pregnant?